jhsoftware/SimpleDNS-Docs/docs/df_zonetransfer.md

 Simple DNS Plus also supports an optimized "incremental zone transfer" method which saves bandwidth by only transferring changes made since the last zone transfer, and by using UDP packets instead of TCP.

-By default Simple DNS Plus will request incremental zone transfers when getting zone updates.
+By default, Simple DNS Plus will request incremental zone transfers when getting zone updates.
 If the primary server does not support this and returns an error, Simple DNS Plus will then revert to doing a full zone transfer.

 If you know that your primary DNS server does not support incremental zone transfers, you can prevent Simple DNS Plus from using this with a setting in the [Options dialog / DNS / Local Zones / Secondary Zones section](wd_opt_dnsns2.md).